 Consult a Professional Organization

 Groups such as the American Society of Travel Agents (ASTA) , Cruise Lines International Association (CLIA), the Association of British Travel Agents (ABTA) and the Association of Canadian Travel Agencies (ACTA) offer online directories of member agents.
-You can search by geographical location, destination or specialty, such as cruises or accessible travel.
+You can search by geographical location, destination or specialty, such as cruises or accessible travel to find a travel agent who knows how to plan the type of trip you would like to take.

 Check Your Memberships